 Haunted Bradford College is also in the city of Haverhill.
-For more about its ghosts, see our report at Hollow Hill: Bradford College, MA – summary of ghosts.
+For more about its ghosts, see my related series of articles, starting with Bradford College Ghost Investigation – Preparations.

 The college is no longer at that location.
 It is now private property.